8 Reasons to Hire a Grant Writer

 Mission and Vision Statements

 Do you have a great operation but a lackluster mission and vision statement?
 A grant writer can help you understand what you do in terms of words.
-Grant writers are word smiths so they can turn a phrase for you, in no time.
+Grant writers are wordsmiths so they can create something for you in no time.
 Just tell them what it is you do, plus some of your goals, and they will provide you with a stand-out mission and vision statement.
 Remember, these are not the same thing.
 A mission statement includes the purpose of an organization while a vision statement includes key values.
 To think of it in layman’s terms, a mission statement is what an organization does and a vision statement is what an organization would like to do in the future.

 PR Methods